shonfeder/dune.wiki-fork/shared-cache-meeting-20200513.md

 Quentin started testing the distributed shared cache on RWO.
 With a fill distributed cache and no local shared cache, he is observing a 45% speed up compared to a build from scratch with nothing in cache.
+There seems to be things being rebuilt un-necessarily, peharps because some rules depends on the universe in RWO.

 For this test, Quentin has been using a distributed cache located on a separte machine and talking to the local one via a WebDAV transport.